 Advanced Practice Providers

-The Dermatology and Dermatologic Surgery Center (DDSC) staff includes a Nurse Practitioner and a Physician Assistant.
-Please review the DDSC Policies for coordination of care by advanced practice providers.
+The Dermatology and Dermatologic Surgery Center (DDSC) staff includes a Doctor, Nurse Practitioner, and two Physician Assistants.

 Elaine Selden, ARNP-C